 I ride a BF Pocket Rocket Pro and also a regular road racing bike.
 I ‘race’ every week with the same bunch of guys.
 This is how I have found out that the Bike Friday is definitely faster than a big wheeled bike.

 (3) The main reason why little wheels are faster is mentioned by John Allen as ‘drag’.
 A 20-inch wheel also has less frontal surface than a 28-inch wheel, but the main speed advantage of the smaller wheel can be found in the TURBULENCE that a rotating wheel generates.
-A small wheel (with less spokes!) generates much less turbulence-drag than a big wheel.
-That is the main reason of our advantage on big wheelers at high speeds.
+A small wheel (with fewer spokes!) generates much less turbulence-drag than a big wheel.
+That is the main reason for our advantage of big wheelers at high speeds.

 Joost van Waert The Netherlands